Monoget/Real-Time-Vehicle-Tracking-and-Management-System-using-IoT/README.md

-# IOT Based Vehicle Tracking and Management System
+# Real Time Vehicle Tracking and Management System using IoT

 # GPS Module Setup on Raspberry Pi